-BAWSCA co-sponsored two garden tours in Spring of FY 2019-20.
+BAWSCA co-sponsored two garden tours in Spring of FY 2020-21.
 Each tour was designed to showcase local homes that have beautiful water-conserving gardens comprised primarily of California native plants.
 The tours take place throughout the Bay Area, although many gardens featured in the tours were located within the BAWSCA service area.

 Going Native Garden Tour.
-The sixteenth annual Going Native Garden Tour took place virtually throughout FY 2019-20.
-There were 7 virtual tours held with a total of 364 participants.
-Additionally, 3,402 people in total viewed the recordings on YouTube.
+The seventeenth annual Going Native Garden Tour took place virtually throughout FY 2020-21.
+There were 5 virtual tours held with a total of 312 participants.
+Additionally, 2,345 people in total viewed the recordings on YouTube.
 Participants provided many positive comments about the tour and talks.
-Several gardens made special videos of varying lengths or slide shows that can be viewed at any time by going to the GNGT.org website and clicking on "2020 Gardens."
+Several gardens made special videos of varying lengths or slide shows that can be viewed at any time by going to the GNGT.org website and viewed at any time by going to the GNGT.org website and clicking on "2021 Gardens."

-Bringing Back the Natives Garden Tour.
-The sixteenth annual Bringing Back the Natives Garden Tour took place on April 26, May 3, and May 10, 2020, and showcased gardens and nurseries located in 18 cities and unincorporated areas of Alameda and Contra Costa Counties.
+\ Bringing Back the Natives Garden Tour.
+The seventeenth annual Bringing Back the Natives Garden Tour took place on April 25, May 2, May 16, and May 23, 2021, and showcased gardens and nurseries located in 16 cities and unincorporated areas of Alameda and Contra Costa Counties.
 The tour took place virtually due to the COVID-19 pandemic.
-The program had 2,295 live views and 13,400 total views to 43 open gardens and nurseries.
+The program had 2,400 live views and 9,400 total views to 25 open gardens and nurseries.
 Over 50 talks and demonstrations were given at the showcased gardens and nurseries on tour.